openhab/openhab-android/docs/USAGE.md

 # Android App

 The openHAB Android application is a native client for openHAB, compatible with phones and tablets.
-The app follows the basic principles of the other openHAB UIs, like Basic UI, and presents your predefined openHAB [sitemap(s)](https://www.openhab.org/docs/configuration/sitemaps.html) and other UIs.
+The app follows the basic principles of the other openHAB UIs, like Basic UI, and presents your predefined openHAB [sitemap(s)](https://www.openhab.org/docs/configuration/sitemaps.html) and other UIs, like Main UI.

 <a href="https://play.google.com/store/apps/details?id=org.openhab.habdroid">
   <img alt="Get it on Google Play" src="images/en_badge_web_generic.png" width="240px">